chadulous/PixelVision8wiki/API_PlaySong.md

 # PlaySong

 The `PlaySong()` API allows you to activate the `MusicChip`’s tracker to playback any of the songs stored in memory.
 A song is simply a collection of patterns.
-When playing back a song, you will need to supply a song ID, which starts at `0`, and the total number of songs is defined in the `data.json` file.
-Finally, you can pass in an optional argument called `startAt` to tell the `MusicChip` which pattern to start the song at.
+You can supply an optional parameter called `startAt` to tell the `MusicChip` which pattern to start the song at.
+When playing a song, you will need to supply a song ID, which starts at `0`.
+The total number of songs is defined in the `data.json` file.

 ## Usage